September 25, 2024

 The reality in both the United States and Canada is that people are paid to do clinical trials and most of those persons are people who come from the lower income levels of our society and who are struggling to pay their rent, buy food, clothing, and transportation.
 Those from our society, who are desperate for income to survive.

 This is the situation in 2024 in the United States and Canada.
-Patients, physicians, bioscientists, and medical students need to be aware of this and do something about it.
+Patients, physicians, bioscientists, medical students, governments, and pharma companies need to be aware of this and do something about it.

 April 10, 2024